 DE 25-IB58 2025-12-02

-Does Delaware's FOIA give out-of-state residents the right to request public records from Delaware municipalities?
+Does Delaware's FOIA give out-of-state residents the right to request public records from Delaware towns?

 Disclaimer: This is an official Delaware Attorney General opinion.
 AG opinions are persuasive authority but not binding precedent.
 This summary is for informational purposes only and is not legal advice.
 Consult a licensed Delaware attorney for advice on your specific situation.